k-tong/integrated-chinese-level-1-part-1-anki-guide/README.md

 - I've tried my best to make the cards in the deck correct with ordering matching the lessons but there might still be mistakes
  - let me know what's wrong but it is probably easiest if you manually modify the cards/notes yourself for small mistakes
  - for big mistakes, I might update the deck properly / provide instructions on how to fix
+ - Try to predominantly use the same version of anki on a specific device (Android/web/iOS/Desktop) when reviewing cards.
+Syncing reviews across multiple devices can be a bit annoying and error-prone.

 # Useful Links??